14 delicious afternoon teas to try in Somerset

 The picture-book Periwinkle Tea Room, situated on the National Trust's Holnicote Estate at Selworthy Green, boasts views of Exmoor and it's dog-friendly to boot (ideal after those long dog walks in the stunning Exmoor countryside).

 Take a seat inside or, on a warmer day, in the tea room's pretty gardens, and browse a menu of fuss-free, homemade dishes that will fill you up and leave you with a smile.
 We recommend the cream tea: freshly baked scones with plenty of clotted cream and a choice of whortleberry, raspberry or chuckleberry jam and a pot of tea.

 11. Lion Rock Tea Rooms, Cheddar

 Crowned the winner of 'Tea/Coffee Shop of the Year' at the Somerset Life Food & Drink Awards 2018, the Lion Rock Tea Rooms has been satisfying diner's hunger pangs for over 100 years.
 Nestled below Lion Rock in Cheddar, the vintage-inspired tea rooms serve an extensive menu of breakfast, lunches, cream and afternoon teas, and also Sunday lunches.

-There are plenty of afternoon teas to try, from the rather sumptuous strawberry cream tea to the latest addition of a breakfast-style afternoon tea complete with mini bacon brioche buns and homemade cheese scones with cream cheeses and salmon.
+There are plenty of afternoon teas to try, from the rather sumptuous strawberry cream tea to the latest addition of 'The gin & tea', a traditional afternoon tea served with a large glass of fruited or classic gin served over ice with tonic.

 A finalist in Somerset Life's 'Best Tearoom/Coffee Shop' of 2016, Odette Tearoom in Wellington has been described by our readers as a 'true gem', no doubt due to its delicious selection of homemade cakes and freshly made sandwiches.